sumit-616/dynamic-data-table-manager/README.md

 ### 🎁 Bonus Features (Implemented)

-- 🔄 Inline row editing with double-click
+- 🔄 Inline row editing
   - Validates inputs (e.g., Age must be a number)
   - "Save All" and "Cancel All" buttons for batch updates